 Create Routes in Laravel

-All the routes in Laravel are defined within the route files you can find in the routes sub-directory.
+All the routes in Laravel are defined within the route files, which you can find in the routes sub-directory.
 These route files get loaded and generated automatically by the Laravel framework.
-The application's route file gets defined in the app/Http/routes.php file.
+The application's route file is defined in the app/Http/routes.php file.
 The general routing in Laravel for each of the possible requests looks something like this:

 http://localhost/